 This may not be a status-y candle, but it is the best drugstore candle, in our opinion.
 And this particularly stylish tin makes a great gift.

-This inexpensive lip gloss comes in 35 colors and is one of the Cut’s favorite nude lip products for darker skin tones.
+This inexpensive lip gloss comes in 35 colors, if you want to curate a set; it’s also one of the Cut’s favorite nude lip products for darker skin tones.

 For the friend who’s sick of gluing on false lashes

 Because the best lip treatment is simple, reliable petroleum jelly (the main ingredient in ChapStick).
 You can’t go wrong with the classic cherry flavor.